Cold Fire (Koontz novel): Plot

 Holly takes a more cynical view on things and decidedly argues how ridiculous such thoughts are.
 She questions why “God” would choose to let these two people live, and allow 151 other passengers to die, as Jim has foreseen.
 Surely there are much more worthy people aboard, and why would God even have the plane crash at all?
 Holly presses Jim to do much more than just tell the couple to move, but that he should warn the pilot and maybe save everyone aboard.
 Jim initially refuses, and decidedly refuses to question his visions.
 He tells Holly simply that God sends him, and he only follows the instructions – to do anything beyond that would be to somehow go outside God's will.
 Who else, he asks, could be sending him visions to save lives precisely at the right time?
 Holly reasons with him, and convinces him that there is no good reason for Jim (or God) to let anyone die needlessly.
 The plane, however, is damaged beyond saving and still crashes, but the number of fatalities reduces from 151 to 47.

 After the crash, Holly manages to gain Jim's confidence.
 They are attracted to each other, but Holly cannot help but be curious about Jim's mysterious visions.
 She decides to discover exactly how, why, and who, just as any reporter would naturally want to know.
 Yet the more she pries, the stranger things get.
-Nearly all Jim's childhood memories are completely missing, except that he knows his parents died when he was 9 at his grandparents’ ranch.
+Nearly all Jim's childhood memories are completely missing, except that he knows his parents died when he was 9 and he then lived at his grandparents’ ranch.
 He only knows very vague details about everything from his childhood, and gets angry when Holly questions him.
 She begins to see that his strange abilities are linked to his childhood and lack of memories from then.
 She hears him whisper in his sleep continuously for several nights, “There is an Enemy.
 It is coming.
 It’ll kill us all.
 It is relentless.”
 She and Jim start to have identical terrifying nightmares surrounding the old mill from his grandparents’ ranch, and during one of these “nightmares” they are both completely conscious and experience violence while fighting some eerie force coming at them from the walls and ceiling – needless to say, they are convinced the force behind it all is definitely not God, nor is it benign.